Proper moduli spaces of orthosymplectic complexes: Introduction

 \begin{para} Our main result, \cref{thm-osp}, states that for a smooth projective $\mathbb{C}$-variety~$X$ and a Bridgeland stability condition~$\tau$ on~$X$ satisfying certain assumptions, the moduli stack of $\tau$-semistable orthosymplectic complexes on~$X$ with a fixed Chern character has a proper good moduli space in the sense of \textcite{alper-2013}.

-This is a consequence of a more general result, \cref{thm-proper}, which shows that if a stack has a proper good moduli space, then the same holds for its fixed loci of finite group actions and mapping stacks from finite groupoids into it.
-The proof is essentially by combining several results of \textcite{alper-halpern-leistner-heinloth-2023-existence}.
+This is a consequence of a more general result, \cref{thm-proper}, which implies that if a stack has a proper good moduli space, then the same holds for its fixed loci of finite group actions and mapping stacks from finite groupoids into it.

 Since the moduli stack of semistable orthosymplectic complexes is a $\mathbb{Z} / 2$-fixed locus in the moduli stack of semistable complexes, and the latter admits proper good moduli spaces by results in \cite{alper-halpern-leistner-heinloth-2023-existence}, \cref{thm-osp} follows. \end{para}